About the project

 The above decision results from the fact that the number of users and archives available for genealogical research is increasing year by year.
 The amount of browsing archives for these studies accounts for around 60% of the total number of renting.
 This is sufficient reason to take additional steps to facilitate access to such sources for more researchers.
 Therefore, the plan to intensify the digitalization of the registry of Poznań residents and civil records was undertaken.

 It should also be particularly emphasized that apart from digitisation of archival materials, the Archive as part of the Culture+ programme, in 2013 started the process of indexing the population registry of Poznań.
-More than 1 milion personal cards (from letter A to letter Aw) have been indexed and provided in the Internet.
-Specially designed search engine for indexed part of the file is available at: http://e-kartoteka.net.
+More than 1 milion personal cards (from letter A to letter Aw) have been indexed and provided in the Internet and at the end of 2021 the complete Registry has been published.
+Specially designed search engine for indexed part of the file is available at: e-kartoteka.net.
 Thanks to this database, the search time for specific persons has been shortened many times.
 This will certainly result in an even higher access of using the registry and will increase its value among users.

 Due to the growing interest in the e-kartoteka servoce on the one hand, and the progressive indexation on the other, in 2017 State Archive in Poznan developed and make available data in the form of a new website with new search engine together with links to photos on the NAC website.